Tarjeta Transporte Público: Features

 The Tarjeta Transporte Público is underpinned by a broader system called the Sistema Universal de Billetaje Electrónico para el Transporte (Universal Transport Electronic Ticketing System), which incorporates the technology required to harmonize fare collection and facilitate access to public transport on all CRTM-regulated modes of transit.
 The system is maintained in-house at CRTM's Centro de Desarrollo y Conformidad (Development and Compliance Center), which is responsible for maintaining the unified ticketing system for all public transport operators in the Community of Madrid.

 TTPs were initially valid for seven years from the date of issue, which was extended to ten years with the introduction of the Tarjeta Multi.
 Cards come with a two-year warranty, during which the card may be replaced for free in case of any manufacturing defects, and the Tarjeta Personal may be replaced either in person or online in case of theft or loss.

 In 2013, CRTM introduced the option to customize the reverse of a Tarjeta Personal (the side which contains the holder's personal information) with designs such as country flags, symbols of Spain's autonomous communities, or promotional logos of Madrid.
 TTPs have also been produced with promotional or commemorative designs, such as with some 200,000 cards featuring famous works from Madrid's Golden Triangle of Art.

 Use

 Unlike other contactless smart cards, the Tarjeta Transporte Público is not a stored-value card and a valid ticket or other pass required for the intended journey must be loaded onto the card before it can be used.
 The card is tapped against a green card reader on a turnstile which emits a sound when it is tapped against it.

+Contrary to other systems like the T-Mobilitat, used in Barcelona and its surrounding regions, both the TTP and the TTP Personal allow loading several different tickets simultaneously.
+The only limitation is regarding fare zones, no two tickets can be applied to the same fare zone while loaded on a transport card.
+There is an exception to this rule: monthly and annual unlimited-travel tickets can be loaded alongside single or 10-trips tickets, although the unlimited-travel ticket will be used first.
+This allows anyone to use their TTP Personal for themselves and invite someone they are traveling with, without the need for an additional transport card.